Glizzus/blog/src/content/blog/should-you-do-devcontainers.md

 ## Conclusion

 Dev Containers can make lives easier, but only when necessary.
+Implementing them can greatly ease the onboarding process and make the application more accessible, but they can also make the development process more restrictive or unnecessary complex.

+If you consider the above reasons, and are still leaning towards Dev Containers, I highly recommend them.